microsoft/FluidFramework/packages/dds/tree/docs/Tree Content APIs.md

 ### Low Level Data Abstraction

-Status: currently implemented as "ITreeCursor".
+Status: currently implemented as [ITreeCursor](../src/core/tree/cursor.ts).

 For performance reasons, it is desirable to support multiple tree representations with a single API to access them.
 This allows future changes to add new, more optimized tree formats without breaking APIs.